xibosignage/xibo-manual/source/en/layouts.md

 ## Row menu

-Each Layout has additional actions / shortcuts that can be accessed from the **Row Menu**.
+Each Layout has additional actions/shortcuts that can be accessed from the **Row Menu**.

 ![Layouts Row Menu](img/v3_layouts_row_menu.png)